nvidia-cosmos/cosmos-rl/docs/multinodes/slurm.rst

      - No
      - ``["--gres=gpu:8"]``
      - Extra #SBATCH arguments.
-   * - ``launcher``
+   * - ``script``
      - str (positional)
      - No
      - ``cosmos_rl.dispatcher.run_web_panel``
-     - Launcher to use for dataset-related operations.
-A custom launcher can be provided for custom dataset and reward function injection.
+     - Script to use for dataset-related operations.
+A custom training script can be provided for custom dataset and reward function injection.
 See ``tools/dataset`` for examples.